MinaFoundation/Core-Grants/RFCs/rfc-0007-zkPassport.md

 This could be done via passport-holders verifying non-passport-holders.
 One way this could work is requiring multiple passport-holders, say 3, to attest to the validity of a non-passport-holder, and limiting the number of times they can do this (if 3 passport-holders are required, and each passport-holder gets 3 verifications, this would mean each passport-holder could verify up to one non-passport-holder on average).

+Applications using zkPassport should be very clear what exactly it is they are proving - specifically, proof of having had access, at some point during a passports lifetime, to the data contained on the passport's NFC chip.

+Users of applications should be careful to keep their passports secure.
+Note that passport RFIDs can only be read while the passport is open and a portable reader is within 6" of the passport, somewhat mitigating this risk.

+However if a user suspects someone may have had access to their passport they should consider expiring it and getting a new one (open question: how hard is this to do?), and an implementation of zkPassport should include logic for expiring old passports and replacing them with new ones.

 Additionally, there are various social and privacy risks to enabling digital composable identity.
 Including a "context"-specific salt in nullifiers is mentioned above as one way to ensure users have choice over what to expose about their cross-context identity-specific operations.
 But other risks and mitigations should be considered as well with this new technology.

 ## Conclusion